-For normal crops that aren’t cold hardy, anything you plant must be ready to harvest before the amount of daylight hours falls below 9 a day and frost become common in your area.
+For normal crops that aren’t cold hardy, anything you plant must be ready to harvest before daylight hours fall below nine a day and frost becomes common in your area.

 Some people may need to start uprooting plants in late October, while others may need to start in December.
-For the number of days required for maturation, check your seed packages and count backward from your first hard freeze.
+Check your seed packages and count backward from your first hard freeze for the days required for maturation.
 You’ll need to plant at that time.

-When potting up garden plants, do it about a month before you intend to bring them into your greenhouse shelter.
+When potting up garden plants, do it about a month before bringing them into your greenhouse shelter.
 This will give them time to adapt and establish themselves.

 How to Start with Seed in an Unheated Greenhouse (Unheated)

-The cooler months are ideal for growing seeds if you’re interested in doing so.
+The cooler months are ideal for growing seeds if you’re interested.
 Early spring and late winter are the best periods to plant seeds because cooler regions tend to produce germination.
-Start seeds of cold-sensitive plants about 2 months before the last expected frost date in your area.
+Start seeds of cold-sensitive plants about two months before your area’s last expected frost date.
 These cold-sensitive plants require warmer temperatures, so starting late is favorable.

-If you’re not sure what to do on seed preparation on seed-starting trays, we got your back.
+We’ve got your back if you’re unsure what to do on seed preparation on seed-starting trays.
 Here is a guide on how to start seeds in a greenhouse using seed-starting trays.

 How to Use Seed Starting Trays to Start Seeds in a Greenhouse

-Before we dig into this guide on how to start seeds in a greenhouse using seed starting trays, make sure you have a seed starting mix.
+Before we dig into this guide on starting seeds in a greenhouse using seed starting trays, ensure you have a seed starting mix.
 You can buy seed starting mix in stores or online.
-It’s a sterile substitute for potting soil that will aid in the seed germination process.
-Regular potting soil might not be favorable for the germination process because of its weight and contents.
+It’s a sterile substitute for potting soil that will aid seed germination.
+Regular potting soil might not be favorable for germination because of its weight and contents.
 So remember, use seed starting mix instead of regular potting soil!

-You can also make your own seed-starting medium using coco coir (or peat moss), vermiculite, perlite (or pumice), and garden lime (if you used peat moss).
-Just mix 8 parts of the coco coir or peat moss with each of the other pieces of equipment, and there you have your seed starting mix.
+You can also make your seed-starting medium using coco coir (or peat moss), vermiculite, perlite (or pumice), and garden lime (if you used peat moss).
+Just mix eight parts of the coco coir or peat moss with the other pieces of equipment, and there you have your seed starting mix.

 Use a watering can to moisten the seed starting medium.
-Make sure the mixture or soil is moist by sticking your finger into it up to your first knuckle.
+Ensure the mixture or soil is moist by sticking your finger to your first knuckle.
 Extra water ought to drain to the tray that is under your cells.

-As an alternative, you can test the germination of at least 10 seeds by wrapping them in a damp towel.
-For 10 days, store the paper towels in a warm location with a sealable plastic bag.
-Verify the seeds to see if they have sprouted or germination.
+Alternatively, you can test the germination of at least ten seeds by wrapping them in a damp towel.
+For ten days, store the paper towels in a warm location with a sealable plastic bag.
+Verify the seeds to see if they have sprouted or germinated.
 The remaining seeds ought to germinate if five or more do.